 For a long time, Turkish Airlines has been my go-to choice for business class flights between the US and Europe (see why).
 They offer a great service onboard and I have always been satisfied with their business class cabin, even if it has been getting dated.
 Now, check out the new Turkish Airlines business class!

-Review of the New Turkish Airlines Business Class – The Boeing 787 Dreamliner
+New Turkish Airlines Business Class Review – The Boeing 787 Dreamliner

 Earlier this year, we learned about what the new Turkish Airlines business class on their incoming 787 Dreamliner would look like and then I found which routes they would start out flying it on.
 Finally, I was able to experience it for myself on an 11 hour flight from Atlanta to Istanbul this past week.
 I will say more below but the new Turkish Airlines business class finally delivers a hard product to go with their excellent onboard service and catering.

 One of the first things that Turkish Airlines did right with their new business class was to give aisle access to all.
 This is a nice change from their A330 with their 2-2-2 configuration and an even better change from their 777 with its 2-3-2 configuration (though we flew that with our family and having 3 across can be nice if you have 3 family members altogether!).

 They now have 8 rows featuring 1-2-1 in a staggered configuration.
 These business class seats themselves are not new to the industry and are not even the best business class designs flying today.
 But, it is a great upgrade from their old business class and I found the new privacy and space to be excellent.